yaffalhakim1/myskill-tes/README.md

 ### env

 1. create .env file in root folder
-2. add `NEXT_PUBLIC_DB_URL=http://localhost:3001/` and `NEXT_PUBLIC_APP_URL = "http://localhost:3000"`
-   to .env file
+2. copy the content of .env.example to .env

 ### Backend

 1. split terminal
 2. type `pnpm run db` to start the backend
-3. You should see `http://localhost:3001/` in your terminal
+3. You should see `http://localhost:3001/` running in your terminal

 Notes:
 For the images, i use personal Cloudinary. the reason is because it is easy to store the images and i can get the image url easily.
 Be careful what image you upload because i can see it in my cloudinary dashboard.

-## Tech Used

-- Next.js
-- Tailwind CSS
-- json-server
-- Cloudinary
-- pnpm
-- react-hook-form
-- swr
+I did not deploy the application since the backend won't work properly.
+I assume this application have schema only one user can have many portfolio.